National Organizations & Websites

 Contact:

-Offers touch therapy, mind-body therapy, acupuncture, creative therapy, nutrition counseling, and exercise programs to improve strength and promote relaxation.
-Services available for cancer patients and family members.
+Memorial Sloan Kettering’s Integrative Medicine program offers evidence‑based therapies such as touch therapy, mind‑body practices, acupuncture, creative arts therapy, nutrition counseling, and exercise programs to support symptom management, improve strength, and promote relaxation.
+Services are available to people with cancer and, in many cases, their family members and caregivers.

 Contact: